-Product design helps the companies to build products sustainable for longer-term business needs.
+Product design helps companies to build products sustainable for longer-term business needs.

 The whole concept of designing a product revolves around analyzing and delivering a problem-solving approach to tackle the problems, improving the lives of the end-user.
 It’s about understanding the need and delivering an exact solution for it.

-Product design applies to almost every industry, even includes medical devices, tableware, jewelry, sports and leisure, food preservation appliances, furniture, accessories, etc. It considers production cost, the manufacturing processes, and the regulations.
+Product design applies to almost every industry, even including medical devices, tableware, jewelry, sports and leisure, food preservation appliances, furniture, accessories, etc. It considers production cost, the manufacturing processes, and the regulations.

 The key to successful product design is a keen understanding of problems for what the end-user wants the solution.
 Product design is an attempt to solve real problems for real people by using both skills and knowledge.